 What Is Oxidative Stress?

 Oxidative stress takes place when there is an imbalance between the number of free radicals and antioxidants the body has.
 Although free radicals are a by-product of natural metabolic reactions and serve a purpose within the metabolism of the body, when there is a surplus of them (greater than the amount that can be neutralized by antioxidants), free radicals are capable of causing damage to cells, DNA, protein, fat and cholesterol.
 Antioxidants serve as the body's first line of defense against free radical damage.
-When the levels of antioxidants in the body drop significantly, cellular stress and fat damage will increase.
+When the levels of antioxidants in the body drop significantly, the cellular stress and fat damage will increase significantly.

 Why Understanding It Matters